niftynei/HSFacesAndroid/README.md

 ## A Note on IDEs

 This project works well with Android Studio.
-It is not set up to be run on Eclipse.
-If you want to port it to Eclipse to be able to use it, by all means please do, but I don't want to hear about it.
+I haven't tried using it with Eclipse.

 ## Contributions

-I love that you're contributing!
-Thanks for contributing!

 If there's a feature that you'd like to add, please open up an Issue on this Github project before you begin so that I know what you're planning to work on.